engisalor/sketch-grammar-explorer/README.md

 **Double-checking accuracy**

-Before relying heavily on the API, it's a good idea to practice trying the same queries in a web browser and via API to make sure the results are identical, especially for an important data sample.
+Before relying heavily on the API, it's a good idea to practice trying the same queries both in a web browser and via API to make sure the results are identical.

 ## Tools